Messiah: Truth vs. Myth

 The End of the World

 The Bible is an ancient world text.
 Where it foretells the “End of the World,” it refers to the ancient world.
 Did that world come to an end precisely as prophesied?

 Occam’s razor is a fundamental law of empirical science and research.

 It proposes that the simplest explanation for a phenomenon, that fits the known facts, is most likely correct.

 Jesus was, and remains, the Messiah to ancient Israel.
-Precisely as foretold, his second coming coincided with the destruction of the temple and fall of Jerusalem.
-At that point, the ancient world collapsed, all communication with the God of Abraham ceased, and humans inherited the earth.
+Precisely as foretold, his second coming coincided with the destruction of the temple and desolation of Jerusalem.
+At that point, the ancient world collapsed, all communication with the God of Abraham ceased, and humans inherited the Earth.
 See Ps.
 37:11 & Mat.
 5:5.